PolyPasswordHasher/PolyPasswordHasher-C/README.md

 <a name="pph_init_context"/>
 #### pph\_init\_context
-Initializes a polypasshash context structure with everything needed in order to work.
+Initializes a polypasswordhasher context structure with everything needed in order to work.
 This is a one-time only initialization, pph_store_context and pph_reload_context will provide a persistent context after initialization.
 ##### parameters:

 * Threshold : the minimum number of shares (or username accounts) to provide in order for it to unlock